Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 Although the manufacturer marketed the device as having a life expectancy of 15 years, many patients have reported experiencing premature device failure.
-Many patients who filed Biomet hip replacement lawsuits have reported suffering several complications such as:
+Many patients who filed Biomet hip replacement lawsuits in Cincinnati have reported suffering several complications such as:

 Additionally, metal-on-metal hip implants have been heavily scrutinized by the FDA and health safety experts.
 This type of hip implant has unique risks that occur when the metal ball and metal cup slide against each other during walking or running.

 The wear and corrosion the device experiences after repeated use also causes tiny metal particles to break off the implant and affect the surrounding tissue.
 Over time, metal particles surrounding the hip implant can cause damage to the bone and surrounding tissue